ar5had/gsoc17-convert-xul-to-react/README.md

 3. **Install dependencies:** `yarn install`
 4. **Start server:** `yarn start`
 5. **Convert components to vanilla js(no-jsx):** `yarn build`.
-All the components following `src` directory structure will be present in `dist` directory.
-These components will be using vanilla js instead of jsx.
+All the components within `src` directory structure will be present in `dist` directory.
+These components will be in vanilla js instead of jsx.
 6. **Write/Change Code:** Install prettier and eslint extentions in your code editor to make sure you don't have lint errors.
 The `build` command runs a bash shell file so also make sure you are running `build` command on a bash shell.

 ## Thanks